Arthur Duray

 Arthur Jules Joseph Duray (9 February 1882 – 11 February 1954) was a Belgian racing driver and aviator.
 He was one of the first Belgians to pilot an aircraft, holding Belgian license #3.
-Duray is best known for breaking the land speed record on three separate occasions between July, 1903 and March, 1904.
+Duray is best known for breaking the land speed record on three occasions between July 1903 and March 1904.

 After serving in the French Foreign Legion during the First World War, Duray acquired French nationality by naturalization in 1933.

 American racer George Stewart legally changed his name to Leon Duray in tribute to Arthur Duray.